About FACES for the Future

 FACES for the Future San Diego is a comprehensive health careers pathway program that prepares socio-economically diverse high school students from City Heights in San Diego for careers that offer livable wages and upward mobility.

 Inspiring youth to lead by creating innovative approaches to youth development, health careers preparation and wellness.
-Through their transformation, the change the face of health.
+Through their transformation, they change the face of health.

 The goals of FACES include